xcp-ng/xcp-ng-org/docs/networking.md

 ## Full mesh network

-This page describes how to configure a three node meshed network ([see Wikipedia](https://en.wikipedia.org/wiki/Mesh_networking)) which is a very cheap approach to create a 3 node HA cluster, that can be used to host CEPH cluster, or similar clustered solutions that require 3 nodes in order to operate in fully HA mode.
+This page describes how to configure a three node meshed network ([see Wikipedia](https://en.wikipedia.org/wiki/Mesh_networking)) which is a very cheap approach to create a 3 node HA cluster, that can be used to host a Ceph cluster, or similar clustered solutions that require 3 nodes in order to operate with full high-availability.

 Meshed network requires no physical network switches, the 3 physical nodes are interlinked with each other using multiple network interfaces.